DV

 Strategy & risk

-QQQM tracks NASDAQ-100 Index with a growth approach, while VUG tracks CRSP US Large Cap Growth Index with a growth approach.
-Beta is 1.18 for QQQM and 1.24 for VUG, indicating QQQM is less volatile relative to the market.
+QQQM tracks NASDAQ-100 Index with a growth approach, while VUG tracks Morningstar US Large Cap Growth Index with a growth approach.
+Beta is 1.18 for QQQM and 1.26 for VUG, making QQQM the less volatile of the two by this measure.

 QQQM beta1.18